On this page find:

 There were hits against CODIS that aided police investigations in 13 percent of the cases.

-Among the SAKs that had not been tested before the project began, 10 percent yielded a CODIS hit: 9 percent were hits to an individual who had not previously been identified as a suspect in the case, 0.5 percent were forensic hits in which the person who committed the crime was unknown, and 0.5 percent were offender hits between an offender (either known or named by the victim) and the evidence.
+Among the SAKs that had not been tested before the project began, 10 percent yielded a CODIS hit: 9 percent were hits to an individual who had not previously been identified as a suspect in the case, 0.5 percent were forensic hits in which the person who committed the crime was unknown, and 0.5 percent were hits between a person convicted of a crime (either known or named by the victim) and the evidence.

-Among the current cases, 31.5 percent yielded a CODIS hit: 21.4 percent were hits to an individual who had not previously been identified as a suspect, 1.7 percent were forensic hits in which the individual was unknown, and 8.4 percent were offender hits between an offender (either known or named by the victim) and the evidence.
+Among the current cases, 31.5 percent yielded a CODIS hit: 21.4 percent were hits to an individual who had not previously been identified as a suspect, 1.7 percent were forensic hits in which the individual was unknown, and 8.4 percent were hits between a person convicted of a crime (either known or named by the victim) and the evidence.

 Learn more about the results of the New Orleans project in: